A settings migration inside Cisco Webex Control Hub. I owned the design across two product teams, from research through to the validated final flows.

 Onboarding walkthrough

-For standalone Slido users new to Control Hub, I designed a guided device walkthrough and introduction sequence, reducing the learning curve anxiety surfaced in research.
+Guided introduction for standalone Slido users new to Control Hub, addressing the learning curve anxiety from research.

 Solution 04